-Download Avast Ransomware Decryption Tools - A collection of Avast ransomware decryption tools that can help decrypt files encrypted by different forms of ransomware
+Download Avast Ransomware Decryption Tools for Windows 7, 8, 10, 11 - A collection of Avast ransomware decryption tools that can help decrypt files encrypted by different forms of ransomware

 Avast Ransomware Decryption Tools is a collection of free Avast ransomware decryption tools that can help decrypt files encrypted by different forms of ransomware.

 - AES_NI is a ransomware strain that first appeared in December 2016.
 Since then, we’ve observed multiple variants, with different file extensions.
 For encrypting files, the ransomware uses AES-256 combined with RSA-2048.

 - Alcatraz Locker is a ransomware strain that was first observed in the middle of November 2016.
 For encrypting user's files, this ransomware uses AES 256 encryption combined with Base64 encoding.

 - Apocalypse is a form of ransomware first spotted in June 2016.

 - BadBlock is a form of ransomware first spotted in May 2016

 - Bart is a form of ransomware first spotted at the end of June 2016.

 - Acknowledgement: We'd like to thank Peter Conrad, author of PkCrack, who granted us permission to use his library in our Bart decryption tool.